-CPR advocates for adequate healthcare to ensure people with disabilities have access to services so they can participate in healthy and full lives in their communities.
+CPR advocates for equal access to quality healthcare for people with disabilities so that they can live full and healthy lives in their communities.

 Access to healthcare is critical for people with disabilities.

 People with disabilities rely on the healthcare system for medical services – including specialized services like nursing care, physical and occupational therapy, and durable medical equipment.

 They also rely on the healthcare system for the supports and services to help them live, work, and participate in the community.
 They need home and community-based services (HCBS) that include residential services, employment supports, respite, personal care services, habilitative and rehabilitative services, and mental health services.